Coordination (as a structural relation) is a particular kind of sociation such that the relata are of equal rank in the following sense:

 Levels of coordination

-- subphrasal units: words, clitics, stems, affixes.
+- morphological units: stems, affixes.

-There are structural differences among coordinative constructions of these levels, which mainly result from the fact that a sentence may be an independent utterance and a clause may be a sentence, while phrases and subphrasal units are by definition constituents of clauses.
+There are structural differences among coordinative constructions of these levels, which mainly result from the fact that a sentence may function as an independent utterance and a clause may function as a sentence, while phrases and subphrasal units are by definition constituents of clauses.
 In principle, coordinative constructions are described independently for each of these levels.
 The question of whether coordination at some lower level may be analyzed as a reductive variant of coordination of some higher level is an empirical one to be answered for every language.
 In some languages like English, coordinative constructions at the various syntactic levels are maximally alike, involving always the same connectives, while in other languages such as Japanese constructions and connectives are specific to each syntactic level.

 |.||a.||[ Linda is intelligent] and [she works hard].|